HOW to research

 Easy-to-understand application documents

-The DC grant selection process is conducted by six judges from the "Special Research Fellows Review Committee, composed of Japan's leading researchers" (according to the Japan Society for the Promotion of Science website).
-The key is to write an application that conveys what you want to convey to the judges in a short amount of time.
-In my case, my previous application was only reviewed by my supervisor.
-Given the limited time available, my application was somewhat rough.
-This time, I asked senior and junior colleagues in my lab, as well as friends who are not familiar with my research, to review my application.
-Getting feedback from many different people helped me identify mistakes I might not have noticed on my own.
-I also attended a JSPS seminar hosted by a society, where I was able to read the applications of successful applicants and learn techniques for writing a good application.
-It seems that various groups hold seminars, so it's a good idea to attend one before applying
+The DC (Doctoral Candidate) selection process is conducted by six reviewers from the "Special Research Fellowship Selection Committee, composed of leading researchers in Japan" (according to the Japan Society for the Promotion of Science website).
+The key is to write an application that effectively conveys what you want to communicate to the reviewers in a short amount of time.
+In my case, last time I only had my supervisor review it.
+I think it was a rough draft because I didn't have much time to write it.
+This time, I had senior and junior researchers in my lab, as well as friends who weren't familiar with my research, review my application.
+Getting feedback from many people helped me notice mistakes I hadn't noticed myself.
+I also attended JSPS seminars organized by academic societies, where I reviewed applications from successful candidates and learned techniques for writing a good application.
+Various groups seem to be holding seminars, so it would be a good idea to attend one before applying.

-I also had a variety of other experiences, such as taking the University of Tokyo FFP course and spending a week at an overseas research institute conducting research.
-Not only did these experiences help me to highlight my research in my application, but I also feel that they helped me improve my skills as a researcher
+In addition to this, I took the University of Tokyo FFP (Further Research Program) course and spent a week conducting research at an overseas research institution, gaining various experiences.
+These experiences not only provided material to highlight in my application, but I also feel they contributed to improving my skills as a researcher.

 Research Achievements